dawg7860/MIST-4610-Group-Project-1/README.md

 Problem Description:
 As the owner/operator of Elite United FC, your football club competes in professional leagues at both national and international levels.
 The club not only emphasizes on-field performance but also places importance on fan engagement.
 A passionate fan base attends matches, purchases merchandise, and interacts through various channels.
 Elite United FC is a multifaceted organization with departments such as player management, coaching staff, medical and fitness, finance, marketing, ticketing, facilities management, scouting, youth development, and fan engagement.

+Key aspects of our business that the MIST 4610 class students should consider when designing the relational database include: